-4. Budget and Associated Documentation (15 percent of scoring criteria)
+5. Budget and Associated Documentation

 The Budget Detail Worksheet and the Budget Narrative are now combined in a single document collectively referred to as the Budget Detail Worksheet.
 The Budget Detail Worksheet is a user-friendly, fillable, Microsoft Excel-based document designed to calculate totals.
 Additionally, the Excel workbook contains worksheets for multiple budget years that can be completed as necessary.
 All applicants should use the Excel version when completing the proposed budget in an application, except in cases where the applicant does not have access to Microsoft Excel or experiences technical difficulties.
 If an applicant does not have access to Microsoft Excel or experiences technical difficulties with the Excel version, then the applicant should use the 508-compliant accessible Adobe Portable Document Format (PDF) version.
+[When using the PDF version, an applicant must complete it for each year (this format does not allow for computations of multiple years).]